OrangeC93/Book_Causal_Inference_What_If/Part1/Chapter4_Effect_Modification.md

 3. Help understand the biological, social or other mechanisms leading to the outcome.

 ## 4.4 Stratification as a form of adjustment
+But stratification is not always used to identify effect modification by V .
+In practice stratification is often used as an alternative to standardization (and IP weighting) to adjust for L.